-The health benefits of camphor essential oil include it properties as a stimulant, antispasmodic, antiseptic, decongestant, anesthetic, sedative and nervous pacifier, antineuralgic, anti-inflammatory, disinfectant, and insecticide substance.
+The health benefits of camphor essential oil may include its potential properties as a stimulant, antispasmodic, antiseptic, decongestant, anesthetic, sedative, and nervous pacifier.
+It may also act as an antineuralgic, anti-inflammatory, disinfectant, and insecticide.

-The essential oil of camphor is obtained during the process of extraction of camphor from two types of camphor trees.
-The first one is the Common Camphor tree, bearing the scientific name Cinnamonum Camphora, from which the common camphor is obtained.
-The second variety is the Borneo Camphor tree, which is where Borneo Camphor is derived; it is scientifically known as Dryobalanops Camphora.
-The camphor oil obtained from both have similar properties, but they differ slightly in aroma and in the concentration of various compounds found in them.
+The essential oil of camphor is obtained during the process of the extraction of camphor from two types of camphor trees.
+The first one is the Common Camphor tree, bearing the scientific name Cinnamomum camphora, from which the common camphor is obtained.
+The second variety is the Borneo Camphor tree, which is where Borneo Camphor is derived from; it is scientifically known as Dryobalanops camphora.
+The camphor oil obtained from both have similar properties, but they differ slightly in aroma and the concentration of various compounds found in them.

 Health Benefits of Camphor Essential Oil